LucyKushinada00/nameless-wiki/docs/getting-started/flash-instructions/oneplus/wly.md

 :::info
 Once you see a back arrow at the top left corner of your recovery the sideload is completed.
 Progress on your pc will stop at around 47%.
 This is normal behaviour.
 :::
-5. Click back arrow, then click "Advanced" -> "Reboot to bootloader".
+5. Click back arrow, then click "Factory reset" -> "Format data/factory reset" -> "Format data"
-6. Format your device from fastboot using `fastboot -w` and flash the empty super partition to wipe super using `fastboot wipe-super super_empty.img`.
-7. After the format is completed, reboot to system.
+6. After the format is completed, click the back arrow and then click "Reboot to system".